Web3 wallet

 Wallets Needed to Store DEX Tokens Safely

 Buying DEX tokens is just step one; keeping them safe is where the real game begins.
 The wallet you choose determines whether your tokens stay protected or end up at risk.
-And for everyday transactions and smooth token swaps, a Web3 wallet like Velto is one of your best bets.
-It’s non-custodial, which means you hold the keys, not some centralized platform.
-Plus, it has strong security features like biometrics.

 However, if you’re holding DEX tokens long-term, especially in large amounts, a hardware wallet offers maximum protection.
 By storing your private keys offline, hardware wallets can keep your assets safe from hackers and phishing attempts, even if your computer gets compromised.